Monthly Bookkeeping Checklist for Real Estate Investors

 8. Track Mileage and Travel Costs

 If you’re on the road managing properties or meeting clients, log your miles.
-Monthly updates prevent missed deductions and add up to major savings at tax time.
+Monthly updates prevent missed deductions.
+These can add up to significant savings at tax time.

 9. Organize Receipts and Supporting Documents

 Store receipts digitally or physically to back up your numbers.
-This not only helps at tax season but also provides proof if you’re ever audited.
+This practice helps at tax season and provides proof if you’re ever audited.
+Being organized pays off when it matters most.

 10. Back Up Your Financial Data

 Whether you use cloud-based software or desktop accounting tools, back up your data monthly.
-A lost file can cost more than lost time, it can cost compliance.
+A lost file can cost more than lost time; it can cost compliance.
+Protect your financial information diligently.

 Why a Monthly Bookkeeping Routine Matters